 When an interviewer asks you what your work style is, you might be a little thrown off.
 “What is your work style?”
 It seems like an arbitrary question and one that can be difficult to answer.
 Considering you might not be sitting around all day thinking about how you’d describe what your style is.
-We’ve got the best guide to help you answer this question in a seamless way.
+We’ve got the best guide to help you seamlessly answer this question.

 Why Do Interviewers Ask “What Is Your Work Style?”

-When they ask this question, they’re looking for you to help them understand whether or not your values are going to fit in with the environment as a whole.
-Because this interview question is more indirectly asked, the interviewer will be looking at how you answer the question just as much as what answers that you provide them.
+When they ask this question, they’re looking for you to help them understand whether your values are going to fit in with the environment.
+Because this interview question is more indirectly asked, the interviewer will be looking at how you answer the question just as much as what you provide them.

 Why are your values important?
-Because as companies grow, ensuring that most of the employees have similar values ensures that they are able to work together in a collaborative fashion with minimal amounts of friction.
-If this line of questioning isn't established early on, this usually puts risk on the HR department.
-Because it could cause two employees to be in a disgruntled situation which only the HR department can handle.
+Because as companies grow, ensuring that most of the employees have similar values ensures that they can work together collaboratively with minimal friction.
+If this questioning line isn't established early on, this usually puts a risk on the HR department.
+And because it could cause two employees to be in a disgruntled situation which only the HR department can handle.

 Answers You Want To Avoid

 Answering this question with your classic “I’m a hard worker,” responses won’t do much for you.
 In fact, even answering with something like, “I pride myself on the way I communicate to others” won’t really cut it.
 That’s because these are answers the interviewer would expect to hear.
 And because of that, they lack some enthusiasm and creativity that the interviewer is searching for.

 - Could get classified as “cliché.”

 - Don’t have any personality.